 - Persons that provide financial, material, or technological support for or to a designated person may be designated by OFAC under relevant sanctions authority.
 These persons can include technology companies; administrators, exchangers, and users of digital currencies; and other payment processors

-U.S. individuals and organizations involved in VC ought to not engage in transactions prohibited by OFAC
+U.S. individuals and organizations involved in Virtual Currency ought to not engage in transactions prohibited by OFAC

 OFAC sanctions requirements include: